 6.1.6.3 Policy control decisions based on awareness of URSP rule enforcement without UE assistance

 The PCF for the UE may subscribe to Statistics for traffic monitoring of known traffic according to provisioned URSP rule(s).
 If the PCF for a UE is notified with traffic which is not expected according to a URSP rule as described in TS 23.288 [24], the PCF for a UE may adjust the URSP rules when unexpected application traffic is detected.

+The PCF may subscribe to the UPF either indirectly via the SMF, or directly using the "UserDataUsageMeasures" event exposure event as described in clause 4.15.4.5 of TS 23.502 [3].
+Further details about input parameters are described in Table 4.15.4.5.1 of TS 23.502 [3].
+The PCF includes within the Traffic Filtering Information of the UserDataUsageMeasures event the Flow Description of the TD of the URSP rule.
+The UPF reports traffic matching the Traffic Filtering Information and traffic that does not match the Traffic Filtering Information.

 Editor's note: Other details of policy control decision for awareness of URSP rule enforcement is FFS.